 At a certain point in your development you will be able to skip steps, infuse variety and idealism, but as Harold Speed has said in his excellent book on drawing “The Practice and Science of Drawing” -

-"…In connection with academic drawing, it is eminently necessary for the student to train his eye accurately to observe the forms of things by the most painstaking of drawings.
-In these school drawings, feeling need not be considered, but only cold accuracy.
-In the same way a singer trains himself to sing scales, giving every note exactly the same weight, and preserving a mechanical time throughout, so that every note of his voice may be accurately under his control and be equal to the subtlest variations he may afterwards want to infuse into it at the dictates of feeling.
-For how can the draughtsman who does not know how to draw accurately the cold commonplace view of an object hope to give expression to the subtle differences presented by the same thing seen under the excitement of strong feeling?"
+"As will be explained later, in connection with academic drawing, it is eminently necessary for the student to train his eye accurately to observe the forms of things by the most painstaking of drawings.
+In these school studies feeling need not be considered, but only a cold accuracy.
+In the same way a singer trains himself to sing scales, giving every note exactly the same weight and preserving a most mechanical time throughout, so that every note of his voice may be accurately under his control and be equal to the subtlest variations he may afterwards 35want to infuse into it at the dictates of feeling.
+For how can the draughtsman, who does not know how to draw accurately the cold, commonplace view of an object, hope to give expression to the subtle differences presented by the same thing seen under the excitement of strong feeling?"